Change the world, and have a good time doing it!

-In order for true change to happen in our increasingly complex world, we cannot separate the personal from the political — individual growth from social justice.
+Inner work and outer work are both necessary.
+For true change to happen in our complex world, we cannot separate the personal from the political — individual growth from social justice.
 We view the body, mind, spirit, and the planet as inextricably linked.
-One approach without the others is not sufficient.
-Inner work and outer work are both necessary.

 Our work invites critical thinking and calls for the delicate balance of compassion and accountability.
 Anti-oppression theory — a power-based analysis of the “isms” — underlies everything we do, whether or not a particular program addresses those issues directly.
 It is valuable to recognize how a person’s social group membership affects their experience of the world.